-Peter Mayer's pre-filed direct testiony on behalf of Georgia in FL v.
-GA 142 Original offers opinions regarding the overal reasonalbleness of M&I water use and the scope and effectiveness of Georgia's water conservation efforts in the Apalachicola-Chattahoochee-Flint River Basin.
+Peter Mayer's pre-filed direct testimony on behalf of Georgia in FL v.
+GA 142 Original offers opinions regarding the overall reasonalbleness of M&I water use and the scope and effectiveness of Georgia's water conservation efforts in the Apalachicola-Chattahoochee-Flint River Basin.

 Residential End Uses of Water, Version 2

 Peter Mayer was co-principal investigator of the Residential End Uses of Water, Version 2 (2016) published by the Water Research Foundation.
 This study documents a 15% decrease in average indoor per capita use and describes future conservation potential in the residential sector.
 The Executive Report is available from the Water Research Foundation.

 Peter Mayer lead a team of experts from across North America to conduct this peer review of the water conservation efforts of the Metropolitan Water District of Southern California.
 The report includes 11 concensus recommendations.

 Peter Mayer was the lead author of this landmark study, funded in combination by the Water Research Foundation and 14 cities across the US and Canada, disaggregated water use data were obtained from nearly 1200 single family residences.
 In addition to characterizing water use in the single-family sector, these data were used to develop models of residential water use based on the demographic characteristics of the households and the specific water using fixtures and appliances present.

 Working with NYC Department of Environmental Protection, WaterDM prepared this water demand management plan for the Village of Ossining, NY.
 This is the first of a series of plans WaterDM and DEP are preparing together.